The tripoint

 Golddajávri.
 The marker itself does not have any number, but is often

-called "293B", although this assignment was never was given.
+called "293A" or "293B", although this assignment was never was given.
 In

 Norwegian language it is only called Treriksrøysa (lit.
 "Three